EleutherAI/gpt-neox/README.md

 We aim to make this repo a centralized and accessible place to gather techniques for training large scale autoregressive language models, and accelerate research into large scale training.
 Additionally, we hope to train and open source a 175B parameter GPT3 replication along the way.

-For more info on our progress, please [join our discord](https://discord.gg/zBGx3azzUn) and head to the `#gpt-neo` channel.
+If you are interested in contributing, please [join our discord](https://discord.gg/zBGx3azzUn) and head to the `#gpt-neo` channel.
 We're working with cloud compute provider [Coreweave](https://www.coreweave.com/) for training, and hope to release the weights of smaller models as we progress up to 175B parameters.

 If you're looking for our TPU codebase, see [GPT-Neo](https://github.com/EleutherAI/gpt-neo).